Dur4nt3/todo_project/README.md

 This is the forth project of the "JavaScript" course within "The Odin Project".

-The main goal of this project is to build a "To-do list" application that let's you track various task according to your specification.
+The main goal of this project is to build a "To-do list" application that lets you track various tasks according to your specifications.

 This app is used to practice the SOLID design principles, object composition, modules, and bundling via Webpack.
 *Of course, this includes subjects introduced in previous projects.*